Counseling

 Our Counseling team – with combined 50 years’ experience – and program:

-• Include licensed and master’s level providers (MSWs and LCSWs)
+• Includes licensed and master’s level providers (MSWs and LCSWs)

-• Provide culturally competent, confidential and effective services
+• Provides culturally competent, confidential and effective services

-• Offer our clients as many treatment options as possible
+• Offers our clients as many treatment options as possible

-• Accept private pay, sliding scale, Medicare and secondary insurance, as well as commercial insurance according to plan provision
+• Accepts private pay, sliding scale, Medicare and secondary insurance, as well as commercial insurance according to plan provision

-What does this phrase “meeting you where you are” really mean?
+What does the phrase “meeting you where you are” really mean?

 JFCS offers counseling services that focus on wellness and the development of coping strategies via a strengths-based approach for a variety of mental health issues.